Extraction of the Sivers function with deep neural networks: Results

 \subsection{DNN fit to SIDIS data}

 We now explore the results and compare some of our final fits and projections with those of other global fits.
-To do this we calculate Pearson's reduced $\chi^2$ statistic based on the results from the DNN model and experimental data point so that the $\chi^2$ value provided from other work can be used to make a quantitative comparison.
-Note that the $\chi^2$ values indicated in our plots are calculated after the analysis is complete, rather than as a part of the minimization process.
+Note that the $\chi^2$ values are calculated values for each kinematic bin based on Pearson's reduced $\chi^2$ statistic, and indicated in our plots are calculated after the analysis is complete, rather than as a part of the minimization process.

 The plots of SIDIS Sivers asymmetry data and our resulting DNN models (for \textit{proton} and \textit{deuteron}) are shown in Fig. \ref{fig:SIDIS_Asym_from_DNNs}.
 Each plot includes the partial $\chi^2$ values for the particular $x,z$, and $p_{hT}$ bins for each hadron type.
-HERMES2009 \cite{HERMES_Data_Airapetian_2009} (\textit{top-left}), HERMES2020 \cite{HERMES_Data_Airapetian_2020} (\textit{top-right}), and COMPASS 2015 \cite{COMPAS_Data_Adolph_2015} (\textit{bottom-left}) are described with the \textit{proton}-DNN model with a total $\chi^2/N_{pt}$ = 1.04, whereas the COMPASS2009 \cite{COMPAS_Data_Alekseev_2009} (\textit{bottom-right}) dataset is described with the \textit{deuteron}-DNN with a total $\chi^2/N_{pt}$ = 0.81.
+HERMES2009 \cite{HERMES_Data_Airapetian_2009} (\textit{top-left}), HERMES2020 \cite{HERMES_Data_Airapetian_2020} (\textit{top-right}), and COMPASS 2015 \cite{COMPAS_Data_Adolph_2015} (\textit{bottom-left}) are described with the \textit{proton}-DNN model with Root-Mean-Square-Error (RMSE) of 0.0225, whereas the COMPASS2009 \cite{COMPAS_Data_Alekseev_2009} (\textit{bottom-right}) dataset is described with the \textit{deuteron}-DNN with RMSE of 0.0220.
 In comparison with \cite{Anselmino2017}, there are some improvements in describing the proton SIDIS data on $\pi^{\pm}$ and $K^+$ in HERMES 2009, which can be noticed quantitatively based on the partial $\chi^2$ values from the DNN model.
 This indicates that the possible effects attributed to the TMD evolution \cite{Anselmino2012,Echevarria_2014,Aybat_2012} and were assumed to be the cause of the larger $\chi^2$ values in \cite{Anselmino2017} for proton data on $\pi^+$ may have been somewhat integrated into the DNN model.
 Although HERMES 2020 \cite{HERMES_Data_Airapetian_2020} reported SIDIS data in 1D kinematic bins as well as with 3D kinematic bins, in our fits we use the data in the form of 1D kinematic bins to be consistent with the rest of the datasets in our fits.